MaxenceMaire/audionimbus/README.md

 * **Head-Related Transfer Function (HRTF)**: Simulates how the listener's head and ears shape incoming sound to convey direction and distance.
 * **Ambisonics & surround sound**: Encodes spatial information across multiple audio channels to reproduce directional sound fields.

-AudioNimbus can integrate with FMOD Studio and Wwise.
+AudioNimbus can integrate with FMOD Studio, Wwise, and Bevy.

-For a demonstration of AudioNimbus' capabilities, watch [the walkthrough video](https://www.youtube.com/watch?v=zlhW1maG0Is).
+For a demonstration of AudioNimbus' capabilities, watch [the walkthrough video](https://www.youtube.com/watch?v=zlhW1maG0Is) or run [the demos](audionimbus/examples).

-## Get Started
+## Getting Started

 Add `audionimbus` to your dependencies: